JetBrains/teamcity-documentation/topics/teamcity-nunit-test-launcher.md

 __Note:__ As shown by the last two examples, the comma operator (`,`) is equivalent to the pipe (`|`) but has a higher precendence.
 The order of evaluation is as follows:

 1. Unary exclusion operator (`-`)
-2. High\-precendence union operator (`,`)
+2. High-precendence union operator (`,`)
 3. Intersection and set subtraction operators (`+` and binary `-`)
-4. Low\-precedence union operator (`|`)
+4. Low-precedence union operator (`|`)

-__Note:__ Since the operator characters have special meaning, you should avoid creating a category that uses any of them in its name.
-For example, the category `db-tests` could not be used in the command line, as it appears to mean "run category db, except for category tests".
+__Note:__ Since the operator characters have special meaning, avoid creating a category that uses any of them in its name.
+For example, the category `db-tests` must not be used in the command line, as it appears to mean "run category db, except for category tests".
 The same limitation applies to the characters having a special meaning for the shell you are using.

 __Examples__